brenopolanski/webapp-boilerplate/README.md

 In order to import Web **App Boilerplate properly**, consider the following steps:

-1. Clone GitHub project
+1 .
+Clone GitHub project:

 `$ git clone git@github.com:brenopolanski/webapp-boilerplate.git`

-2. Import the project to Eclipse.
+2 .
+Import the project to Eclipse.

-3. Open the **WebAppActivity.java** file and edit the following line of code with the link to your web page:
+3 .
+Open the **WebAppActivity.java** file and edit the following line of code with the link to your web page:

 <pre>
 /* Constant that represents the web address that will be loaded in WebView */